FindMySchool LogoFindMySchool

 A newer Sandwell secondary that set its tone early, West Bromwich Collegiate Academy opened in September 2019 as a purpose-built free school for ages 11 to 16, growing year by year into its intended capacity.

-The most recent published GCSE indicators paint a mixed but workable picture: an Attainment 8 score of 43 and a Progress 8 score of -0.05 suggest outcomes close to, but slightly below, the England-wide midpoint for progress.
-On FindMySchool’s GCSE outcomes ranking (based on official data), it sits 2,327th in England and 2nd locally within West Bromwich, which is broadly in line with the middle 35% of schools in England (25th to 60th percentile).
+The most recent published GCSE indicators paint a mixed but workable picture: an Attainment 8 score of 45.3 and a Progress 8 score of -0.05 suggest outcomes close to, but slightly below, the England-wide midpoint for progress.
+On FindMySchool’s GCSE outcomes ranking (based on official data), it sits 2,418th in England and 1st locally within West Bromwich, leaving the school just below the national midpoint but strong in its immediate local comparison.

 Where the academy stands out is culture and routines.
 The February 2024 inspection judged it Good overall, with Outstanding judgements for behaviour and attitudes, personal development, and leadership and management.